-- Resolution 4 in the Notice of Annual General Meeting on page 43 renews the authority of the directors to allot relevant securities.
+- Resolution 4 in the Notice of Annual General Meeting on page 40 renews the authority of the Directors to allot relevant securities.
 The nominal amount of securities to which the authority relates is £25,000, which represents approximately 5% of the Company's current issued share capital.
 Such authority will expire at the conclusion of the Annual General Meeting next following the passing of this Resolution or if earlier fifteen months after the date of this Ordinary Resolution.
-The directors have no present intention of exercising this authority. - Resolution 5 waives the statutory pre-emption rights under s.561 of the Companies Act 2006 in respect of the allotment of equity securities for cash.
-The nominal amount of equity securities which may be issued without being offered to existing shareholders is £25k, as noted above for Resolution 4.
-There is no present intention to make any such allotment of equity securities, but the directors consider it desirable to maintain the flexibility afforded by this power. - The directors believe that both of the above Resolutions are in the best interests of the Company and shareholders and they therefore recommend Shareholders' to vote in favour of the Resolutions.
+The Directors have no present intention of exercising this authority. - Resolution 5 waives the statutory pre-emption rights under s.561 of the Companies Act 2006 in respect of the allotment of equity securities for cash.
+The nominal amount of equity securities which may be issued without being offered to existing shareholders is £25,000, as noted above for Resolution 4.
+There is no present intention to make any such allotment of equity securities, but the Directors consider it desirable to maintain the flexibility afforded by this power.

+The directors believe that the two Resolutions above are in the best interests of the Company and shareholders and they therefore recommend Shareholders to vote in favour of the Resolutions.